I think it was in the bitingly cold winter of 2002 that my mother,

 Dottie, who had hitherto resisted with every fiber of her being

-of the troupe were: Karen the alpha female, Karen's sisters Aunt Rose & Jet, her daughter & son from a previous litter Ginny & Rodney,
+of the troupe were: Karen the alpha female, Karen's sisters Aunt Rose and Jet, Karen's daughter & son from a previous litter, Ginny & Rodney,

 and her singleton kitten, Poor Lionel.

 We knew Mom had capitulated when the temperature hit 0º, and, seeing the icicles on the cats' whiskers, she began leaving the enclosed porch window open for them to come in and warm up.
-At any time during that winter, you could see the ferals curled up in the stacking chairs, two or three cats per chair, or sipping from a bowl of hot water Mom put out to warm their bones.
+At any time during that winter, you could see the ferals curled up in the stacking chairs, two or three cats per chair, or sipping from the bowl of hot water Mom put out to warm their bones.
 They would stay all night every night, and the adults would leave in the morning before 9AM.
 Dottie said they were going to work.
-All except Poor Lionel and his nanny, Aunt Rose who would babysit until the family got back from work at about 5PM (seriously - they would leave before 9 and get back by 5, and Aunt Rose was the au pair!) and then she would go on her break.
+All except Poor Lionel and his nanny, Aunt Rose who would babysit until the family got back from work at about 5PM and then she would go on her break.
+(Seriously - they would leave before 9 and get back by 5, and Aunt Rose was the au pair!)

 If anyone came through the porch, which you had to do to get in or out of the house, the whole bunch would bolt out the window in a riot of fur and falling chairs and not return until the coast was clear.